h3xar0n/my_security_plus/README.md

   - A stateful firewall filters traffic based on the state of a packet within a session.
   - A stateless firewall filters traffic using an ACL.
 * Implicit deny
+  - Placed at the end of an ACL to on a _router_ to deny traffic that hasn't been explicitly allowed.
+  - Doesn't affect physical ports differently, so [disabling unused ports](#operating-systems) is still important.
 #### VPN concentrator:
 * Remote access vs. site-to-site
 * IPSec: